OleksiiBondar/tampermonkey/README.md

-# Cross sell wigets mock-ups for Ticketmaster x Expedia
+# Cross-sell wigets mock-ups for Ticketmaster x Expedia

 Please note that examples are for demonstration purposes only.